Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: The Besan c on Galaxy Model

 \subsection{The thin disc population}

 The thin disc component is described in \cite{Czekaj2014}.
-The stars are generated following an Initial Mass Function and a Star formation History, with a continuous star formation during the disc evolution.
-The thin disc population is divided in seven age sub-populations with the age intervals described in \cite{Bienayme1987}.
-The density distribution of each sub-population of the thin disc is assumed to follow an Einasto density profile as described in \cite{Robin2012} section 2.1, except for the youngest sub-population which follows the expression described in \cite{Robin2003}.
+The stars are generated following an IMF and an SFH, with a continuous star formation during the disc evolution.
+The thin disc population is divided into seven age sub-populations with the age intervals described in \cite{Bienayme1987}.
+The density distribution of each sub-population of the thin disc is assumed to follow an Einasto density profile as described in \cite{Robin2012} Section 2.1, except for the youngest sub-population which follows the expression described in \cite{Robin2003}.
 The main parameters for the characterization of the Einasto profiles are the eccentricities of the ellipsoid ($\epsilon$, that is the axis ratio), the scale length of the disc ($R_d$) and the scale length of the disc hole ($R_h$).
 A velocity dispersion as a function of age is adopted and, each time the IMF and the SFH is changed, new structure parameters (e.g. the eccentricities of the ellipsoids $\epsilon$) are computed to keep the dynamical statistical equilibrium \citep{Bienayme1987}.
-Stellar evolutionary tracks and model atmosphere, combined with an age-metallicity relation, allow us to go from masses, ages and metallicities to the space of the observables.
+Stellar evolutionary tracks and model atmosphere, combined with an age-metallicity relation, enable us to go from masses, ages, and metallicities to the space of the observables.
 In this process a 3D interstellar extinction model is assumed.

-BGM thin disc simulations work following the scheme of figure 3 from \cite{Czekaj2014}.
+BGM thin disc simulations work following the scheme of Figure 3 from \cite{Czekaj2014}.
 The SFH, a key ingredient of the simulation, determines the amount of stars generated in each one of the seven age sub-populations.
-Once a star is created we assign to it an age and a metallicity.
+Once a star is created, we assign an age and a metallicity to it.
 The ages are drawn randomly from the uniform distribution in the interval of the given age sub-population.
 The metallicity is drawn for each star from its own age, according to the age-metallicity relation adopted.
-When the age, mass, and metallicity are established, we interpolate the stellar evolutionary tracks and find the position of the star in the HR diagram.
+When the age, mass, and metallicity are established, we interpolate the stellar evolutionary tracks and find the position of the star in the Hertzsprung-Russell diagram.